Motion City Soundtrack: Lyrics

 Justin Pierre, frontman and primary lyricist for the band, in 2010.

 Most of Motion City Soundtrack's lyrical content was written by lead vocalist, Justin Pierre.
 This material was largely affected by his personal life and past experiences.
 Songs came about in myriad ways.
 Many times, the band would write music first that Pierre would set words to, other times Pierre would write a song on guitar with words and bring it to the band.
 Pierre could often "spend hours and days and weeks and months on lyrics—sometimes they come quick, sometimes they don't come at all," he said.
 He noted that he had a screenwriting teacher in film school that taught him to "write what you know," but in his case, he could only write about "being a self-obsessed pessimistic sort of loser."
 This led him to characterize his writing as a sort of therapy for him and a vehicle to better understand the human condition.

 Commit This to Memory "addresses the themes of substance abuse, psychological disorders and failing relationships."
 For the record, he intended to simplify his lyrics to enhance storytelling and he drew inspiration from Tom Waits, Ben Folds, and John K. Samson's writing styles.
 In some cases, he chose to write from another individual's point of view, rather than his own.
 Their next album, Even If It Kills Me, was Pierre's first "written completely sober, after battling drugs and alcohol for years;" consequently, the record is more optimistic and less self-loathing.
 My Dinosaur Life has lyrics relating to relationships, procrastination, and Pierre's own desire for a life away from his self-destructive behavior.
 Much of the lyricism on fifth album Go is consumed with death and "the eventual demise of everything."
-The idea that "nothing lasts forever" is one of the album's most important points.